Deborah Kerr: Peak years of stardom

 She played a nun in Heaven Knows, Mr. Allison (1957) opposite her long-time friend Robert Mitchum, directed by John Huston.
 It was very popular as was An Affair to Remember (1957) opposite Cary Grant.

-Kerr starred in two films with David Niven: Bonjour Tristesse (1958), directed by Otto Preminger, and Separate Tables (1958), directed by Delbert Mann; the latter movie was particularly well received.
+Kerr starred in three films with David Niven: Bonjour Tristesse (1958), directed by Otto Preminger, Separate Tables (1958), directed by Delbert Mann, which was particularly well received, and Eye of the Devil (1966), directed by J. Lee Thompson.

 She made two films at MGM: The Journey (1959) reunited her with Brynner; Count Your Blessings (1959), was a comedy.
 Both flopped, as did Beloved Infidel (1959) with Gregory Peck.

 Later films

 Kerr was reunited with Mitchum in The Sundowners (1960) shot in Australia, then The Grass Is Greener (1960), co-starring Cary Grant.
 She appeared in Gary Cooper's last film The Naked Edge (1961) and starred in The Innocents (1961) where she plays a governess tormented by apparitions.

 Kerr made her British TV debut in "Three Roads to Rome" (1963).
 She was another governess in The Chalk Garden (1964) and worked with John Huston again in The Night of the Iguana (1964).

 She joined Dean Martin and Frank Sinatra in a love triangle for a romantic comedy, Marriage on the Rocks (1965).

 In 1965, the producers of Carry On Screaming! offered her a fee comparable to that paid to the rest of the cast combined, but she turned it down in favour of appearing in an aborted stage version of Flowers for Algernon.
-She replaced Kim Novak in Eye of the Devil (1966) with Niven, and was reteamed with Niven in the comedy Casino Royale (1967), achieving the distinction of being, at 45, the oldest "Bond Girl" in any James Bond film, until Monica Bellucci, at the age of 50, in Spectre (2015).
+She replaced Kim Novak in Eye of the Devil (1966) with Niven, and was reteamed with Niven in the comedy Casino Royale (1967), achieving the distinction of being, at 45, the oldest "Bond girl" in any James Bond film, until Monica Bellucci, at the age of 50, in Spectre (2015).
 Casino Royale was a hit as was another movie she made with Niven, Prudence and the Pill (1968).

-Pressure of competition from younger, upcoming actresses made her agree to appear nude in John Frankenheimer's The Gypsy Moths (1969), the only nude scene in her career.
 She made The Arrangement (1969) with Elia Kazan, her director from the stage production of Tea and Sympathy.

-She returned to the cinema one more time in 1985's The Assam Garden.
+She appeared in one more film, The Assam Garden (1985).